datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 Certain applications will not require special remote features.
 The usecase :ref:`usecase_HCP_dataset` shows an example where git-annex key storage is explicitly not wanted.
+Other applications may require *only* the special remote, such as cases where Git isn't installed on the RIA store hosting infrastructure.
-For most storage or back-up scenarios, special remote capabilities are useful, though, and thus the default [#f5]_.
+For most storage or back-up scenarios, special remote capabilities are useful, though, and thus the default.

-The :command:`datalad create-sibling-ria` command will automatically create a dataset representation in a RIA store (and set up the RIA store, if it does not exist), and configure a sibling to allow publishing to the RIA store and updating from it.
+By default, the :command:`datalad create-sibling-ria` command will automatically create a dataset representation in a RIA store (and set up the RIA store, if it does not exist), and configure a sibling to allow publishing to the RIA store and updating from it.